bcorporaal/Bentobox/README.md

 View your site in a browser and you should now see a page with demo content.
 Clicking on the logo brings you to the login and the CMS.

 ## How to use
 Using Bentobox is simple.
-You can either add or edit links by editing the text files in the `/content` folder or through the Panel (click on the logo).
+You can either add or edit links by editing the text files in the `/content` folder or through the Panel (click on the logo or the dots next to the title of a list).
 The first time you enter the Panel you will be asked to create an account.

 ### Editing or adding links
 In the `/content` folder each folder corresponds to a block of links.
-The sort order determines the order on the page.
-When using the Panel is page is a block of links.
-See the [Kirby docs](https://getkirby.com/docs) for more instructions.
+The sort order determines the order of the blocks on the page.
+When using the Panel a page corresponds to a block.
+See the [Kirby docs](https://getkirby.com/docs) for more instructions on editing content.

 The first set of links is always displayed horizontally.